mclevey/podlm/README.md

 curry init "rebuilding pipeline"
 ```

-The `curry run` command will run the pipeline and store your dataset in `analyses/<ANALYSIS_DIR_NAME>/_import_/results` (e.g., `analyses/mclevey_20231031_rebuilding_pipeline/_import_/results`).
-However, before you do that you have to edit the analysis config file in the root of your analysis directory (e.g., `analyses/mclevey_20231031_rebuilding_pipeline/config.yaml`).
+Or, equivalently, `curry init rebuilding_pipeline`.

+The next step is to edit the analysis config file in the root of your analysis directory, e.g., `analyses/mclevey_20231031_rebuilding_pipeline/config.yaml`.
 Once you've finished with `config.yaml`, you can run the pipeline by supplying `curry run` with the path to the analysis directory.
-For example,

 ```bash
 curry run analyses/mclevey_20231031_rebuilding_pipeline
 ```

 It will take some time for the pipeline to run.
+When it finsihes, the contents of `pipeline/_export_/` will be filed in `analyses/<ANALYSIS_DIR_NAME>/_import_/results`.

 ## Config Files